CPG Ecommerce Sales Strategy—A 3-Point Plan To Make Consumer...

 No worries, download the PDF version now and enjoy your reading later...Download PDF

 The case for manufacturing brands selling direct to consumer has never been stronger.
-For the first time in history, all aspects of manufacturing, marketing, selling, and distribution can be managed by small, intelligently organized teams employing the latest eCommerce toolkit.
+Today, all aspects of manufacturing, marketing, selling, and distribution can be managed by small, intelligently organized teams employing the latest ecommerce toolkit.
 A product’s total journey, from concept to unboxing, can be imagined and executed by a single entity.

-Selling direct to consumer is when a manufacturer markets and sells their product to consumers, as opposed to through a third-party middleman.
-With no big-box retailer or online marketplace to siphon off margins in the middle, every independent merchant has the potential to achieve true market control.
-Businesses that don’t leverage the latest eCommerce tools to seize control of their own destiny will become subject to increasingly impossible distributor margins.
-These businesses may find themselves unable to remain competitive or viable in the evolving eCommerce climate.
+With no big-box retailer or online marketplace to siphon off margins in the middle, every independent merchant has the potential to achieve true market control through a DTC strategy.
+Manufacturers that don’t leverage the latest ecommerce tools to seize control of their own destiny may find themselves subject to increasingly steep distributor margins, and may find it harder to remain competitive in the evolving ecommerce climate.

 Manufacturers don’t have to depend on third parties to market and sell their products anymore.
 The ubiquity of digital communication has led to stunning developments in the way all consumers find, research, and purchase products.
 With the rise of social media and search engine marketing, the cost of implementing an effective digital marketing strategy has plummeted and become more accessible than ever to manufacturers.

-Manufacturer brands no longer need the marketing muscle of retailers or ad agencies to communicate directly with buyers.
+Manufacturer brands no longer need the marketing muscle of retailers or ad agencies to get their products in front of buyers.
 This allows for better development, more nimble marketing, and the ability for every manufacturer to establish their brand identity within their target market.

 Inefficient, outdated wholesale business practices are starting to take a noticeable hit from new direct sales channels.
 It’s up to each individual business to decide which side of this trend they want to be on.
 Seeing stalled growth in your wholesale revenue is not a red flag, it’s an opportunity.